 Strangely, we chose a lunch place right in the tourist area and the meal was predictably mediocre.
 We usually try to get out of the tourist area to eat, but the kids were starving so we gave in.
 But after that we went to McDonalds to have ice cream as the McDonalds ice cream is one thing you can always rely on no matter where you are in the world.
 Along the way we passed these two middle aged tourist couples, who had plopped themselves on chairs on a busy pedestrian street, right at the street edge so people had to walk right in front of them to get by.
 The men had taken off their shirts to expose horrific home-drawn tattoos, pasty white skin, and impressive beer guts.
 Thankfully the women hadn’t taken off their shirts yet, but it looked like they were just getting started on the booze so maybe the big show would happen later.
 After we passed I said to Ana, “I bet they are English.”

 “How do you know that, they weren’t talking when we passed by.”

 “Because they are all wearing watches.
-English people always wear watches when they are on holiday somewhere warm so they can take them off when they get home and have all their work buddies notice the white band around their wrist and ask ‘Where ya bin ya lucky bawstid?’”
+English people always wear watches when they vacation in sunny countries so they can take them off when they get home and have all their work buddies notice the white band around their wrist and ask ‘Where ya bin ya lucky bawstid?’”

 We passed by them again after our delicious ice creams and heard one of them say, “Get ee aw sore-ed mate” which proved my suspicions correct.